Adaptive Frameworks

 In reality, their primary contribution was attending four meetings per year, re-sharing our stories on social media, and writing annual checks.
 We were essentially paying premium prices for boardroom influencers while struggling with the exact challenges these individuals had mastered in their careers.

-The breakthrough came when we started thinking like a modern workforce platform.
+The breakthrough came when we started thinking differently.
 Instead of asking board members to commit to undefined responsibilities, we began presenting specific, time-bounded projects that matched their expertise.
 We set up joint partnerships with team members for mentorship opportunities.
 And we put them to work!
 The marketing executive helped redesign our donor communications strategy in two focused sessions.
 The entrepreneur provided strategic guidance on our social enterprise initiative during a single afternoon workshop.
 Suddenly, board engagement transformed from obligation to opportunity.
 Far from making our board members feel taken advantage of, they felt more valued, engaged, and empowered to help us realize our vision in the trenches with us.

 Four-step board engagement framework